On January 27, 1888, the National Geographic Society is founded in Washington, D.C., for “the increase and diffusion of geographical knowledge.”

 The Society used its revenues from the magazine to sponsor expeditions and research projects that furthered humanity’s understanding of natural phenomena.
 In this role, the National Geographic Society has been instrumental in making possible some of the great achievements in exploration and science.
 To date, it has given out more than 1,400 grants, funding that helped Robert Peary journey to the North Pole, Richard Byrd fly over the South Pole, Jacques Cousteau delve into the sea and Jane Goodall observe wild chimpanzees, among many other projects.

-Today, the National Geographic Society is one of the world's largest non-profit scientific and educational institutions.
-National Geographic continues to sell as a glossy monthly, with a circulation of around 9 million.
-The Society also sees itself as a guardian of the planet's natural resources, and in this capacity, focuses on ways to broaden its reach and educate its readers about the unique relationship that humans have with the earth.
+Today, the National Geographic Society is one of the world’s largest non-profit scientific and educational institutions.
+The Society sees itself as a guardian of the planet’s natural resources, and in this capacity, focuses on ways to broaden its reach and educate its readers about the unique relationship that humans have with the earth.